Aaron Hillegass

 Aaron Hillegass (born 1969) Is the founder and former CEO of Big Nerd Ranch.
-Aaron is best known to many programmers as the author of Objective-C: The Big Nerd Ranch Guide, Cocoa Programming for Mac OS X, and iOS Programming: The Big Nerd Ranch Guide.
+He is best known to many programmers as the author of Objective-C: The Big Nerd Ranch Guide, Cocoa Programming for Mac OS X, and iOS Programming: The Big Nerd Ranch Guide.

+NeXT and Big Nerd Ranch

 Between 1995 and 1997, he was employed at NeXT as a developer and trainer.
 In 1997, NeXT merged with Apple Computer.
 Hillegass elected to leave his role to start his own dot-com business.
 In 2000, he was then contracted by Apple to help train their software developers in the Cocoa application programming interface (API), an evolution of the NEXTSTEP API.
-This led to the creation of Big Nerd Ranch, a professional services company that originally worked only with Apple technologies.
-Today, Big Nerd Ranch provides product development, and developer training, for a range of app development projects, including iOS, Android, frontend and backend, Cocoa and user experience/user interface design.
+This led to the creation of Big Nerd Ranch, a professional services company that provided training and consulting to developers and designers for iOS, Android, MacOS, and the web.
+In June of 2020, Big Nerd Ranch was sold to Amdocs and folded into their subsidiary Stellar Elements.

-In 2012, he merged Big Nerd Ranch with Highgroove Studios and demoted himself to Chief Learning Officer.
-In December 2014, he resumed his role as CEO.

-He retired from Big Nerd Ranch in August 2017 and received his Masters in Computational Science and Engineering at Georgia Tech in 2021.
-He sold his interest in Big Nerd Ranch to projekt202, a subsidiary of Amdocs, in June 2020.
+New College of Florida

-Aaron is currently the Director of Applied Data Science at New College of Florida in Sarasota, Florida.
-He is the executive director of the Kontinua Foundationwhich is developing free STEM education materials for high school students.
+In January 2023, Hillegass became the Director of Applied Data Science at New College of Florida, in Sarasota.

+On 8 April, 2023, in reaction to Florida Governor Ron DeSantis's decision to replace the leadership of New College and remake the school in the image of Hillsdale College, Hillegass gave notice that he would quit his position and rescind a $600,000 donation to the New College Foundation.
+His resignation letter was posted on Twitter and reprinted in the Wall Street Journal: